samdbmg/dhcp-netboot.xyz/README.md

 You'll probably be prompted twice for the network to attach to.

-### Running the demo on Windows with Virtualbox
-Unfortunately the PXE boot box used for the demo is only built for Virtualbox, if you're using Hyper-V you'll have to create yourself a VM and configure it to boot from the network (disable Secure Boot too, probably).

 ## Building Locally
 Should be as simple as `docker build .`